ibme-qubic/ibme-qubic.github.io/README.md

  - [fabber_matlab](https://fabber-matlab.readthedocs.io) is a simple Matlab interface to Fabber

-### Quantiphyse

-Quantiphyse is a GUI viewing and analysis package for biomedical imaging data.
-As well as generic visualisation and processing functionality, it contains a set of plugins for processing specific kinds of imaging data including ASL, DCE, CEST, DSC and quantitative BOLD.

-- [Quantiphyse](https://quantiphyse.readthedocs.io) is the main application.
-Other repositories contain various plugins however documentation for these is kept centrally.

 ### Processing pipelines

 These are FSL-based pipelines for processing different types of medical imaging data.